graygnuorg/pound/README.md

 * `--enable-pcreposix` or `--disable-pcreposix`

-  Enable or disable the use of the `pcreposix` library.
+  Enable or disable the use of the `libpcreposix2` or `libpcreposix` library.
 This is a library that makes it possible to use both POSIX extended and Perl-compatible regular expressions in __pound__ configuration file.

-  By default, its presence is determined automatically.
+  By default, its presence is determined automatically; `libpcreposix2` is preferred over `libpcreposix`.
+To force compiling with the older `libpcreposix`, use `--enable-pcreposix=pcre1`.

 * `--enable-pthread-cancel-probe` or `--disable-pthread-cancel-probe`